Squadrones/travellers/docs/database.md

 # 🗄️ Database Schema

-This document describes the database structure for the Island Paradise platform, including tables, relationships, and data flow.
+This document describes the database structure for the Lombok Island platform, including tables, relationships, and data flow.

 ## 📊 Database Overview